decentropy/bip38/README.md

 # BIP38 Paper Wallet Creator

 BIP38 is a protocol which encrypts a bitcoin private key with a pass phrase (using AES and scrypt), such that brute forcing will be very difficult / time consuming.
-It's used at sites like bitcoinpaperwallet.com and bitaddress.org, and works with several wallet apps.
+BIP38  works with several wallet app, and is used at sites like bitcoinpaperwallet.com and bitaddress.org.
 This python 2.7 script generates encrypted paper wallets.
-This is a secure storage method, safe if a stranger finds it who does not know the passphrase.
+This is a safe storage method, secured with a passphrase even if a stranger finds it.

 **create-bip38.py** (create paper wallet)
 - minimal code, easy to verify